zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Install/postinstall.md

 ---
 **Please read everything in this section!
 There are many important things here!**

+## Ensure .NET 5.0 Runtime is installed

+This version of .NET is required to launch the game via Mod Organizer.
+Make sure you have this version installed, even if you already have a newer version.

+1. Visit [https://dotnet.microsoft.com/en-us/download/dotnet/5.0/runtime](https://dotnet.microsoft.com/en-us/download/dotnet/5.0/runtime), and use **"Download x64"** under the **"Run desktop apps"** section

+2. Run the downloaded executable file, and use **"Install"**.
+Make sure this installs successfully.

 ## Launching Mod Organizer 2

 1. Navigate to C:\tpfzs (or wherever you installed the mod list) and open ModOrganizer.exe.